ideas/guides/style/nodejs/README.md

     const value = atom.value;
     ```

-  - Use subscript notation `[]` when accessing properties with a variable.
+  - Use bracket notation `[]` when accessing properties with a variable.

 ## Variables